jtamanas/waterfall/README.md

 - Andreas Grafen (original cascade theme) (https://andreas.grafen.info)
 - Clément Rambaud (mods on the original file for a mouse-centered use)
-- John Tamanas (mods on the Clement form for mac-friendly use) ‎
+- John Tamanas (mods for more mac-friendly use)
+‎
 ## License